ammarqureshi/compiler/README.md

 Implementing functionalities such as:

-1. Scalar and non scalar variables
+1. scalar and non scalar variables
-2. conditional statements: switch cases and ternary operators
+2. conditional statements: if statements, switch cases and ternary operators
-3. parameter passing
+3. parameter passing by value
+4. compile-time array bound checking

+To compile the project on a Unix machine:
+1. run 'brew install make'
+2. run 'make build'
+3. run 'make compile'

 Here is a detailed report of my implementation: